TorchedSammy/Econode/docs/protocol/index.md

 follows:
 - `success` - Request has completed successfully.
 - `fail` - Request finished but failed.
+- `incoming` A miscellaneous incoming message (mainly for events or user PMs)
 - `error` - An error occurred during the processing of a method.
 Usually an internal server error.
 - `forbidden` - Client is not allowed to use method.